cappe987/cappe987.github.io/content/docs/wiretime.md

 settings also exists as a bash script in the repository.

 `--tstamp-all`
 Enable timestamping of non-PTP packets.
-On some NICs this will behave differently than timestamping PTP packets only.
+On some network cards this will behave differently than timestamping PTP packets only.
 Incompatible with `--one-step`.

 ## Example plot

 Below is an example plot using one-step PHY timestamping taken over 110 seconds.
-The packets are sent from one switch, through another, and back to the senders receiving port.
+The packets sends from one switch, through another, and back to the senders receiving port.
 The total time spent on the wire is around 3500--4000 nanoseconds, or 3.5--4 microseconds.